Top

 The following characters have special significance in the pattern:

-[ ] (Called a group-expression here) Matches any one of the enclosed characters, unless the first character following the opening [ is ^, then matches only if the character (in the datum string) is not any one of those specified after the ^. (i.e. the ^ negates the meaning of this expression.)
+The group expression [ ] matches any one of the enclosed characters, unless the first character following the opening [ is ^, then matches only if the character (in the datum string) is not any one of those specified after the ^ (i.e., the ^ negates the meaning of this expression.)

-You can use character ranges like 0-9 (shorthand for 0123456789) inside the brackets, in which case the character in the datum string must be lexically within the inclusive range of that pair (of course the character at the left side of hyphen must be lexically (that is, its ASCII value) less than the character at the right side).
+You can use character ranges like 0-9 (shorthand for 0123456789) inside the brackets, in which case the character in the datum string must be lexically within the inclusive range of that pair.
+In other words, the lexical (ASCII) value of the character at the left side of hyphen must be less than the lexical (ASCII) value of the character at the right side.

-The hyphen can be included in the character set by putting it as the first or last character.
-The right bracket (]) can be included by putting it as the first character in the expression, i.e. immediately after the opening bracket ([) or the caret (^) following it.
+The hyphen (-) can be included in the character set by putting it as the first or last character.
+The right bracket (]) can be included by putting it as the first character in the expression, i.e., immediately after the opening bracket ([) or the caret (^) immediately following the opening bracket.

-[abc] Matches any of the letters a, b and c.
+[abc] Matches any of the letters a, b, or c.

 [[] Matches [